SheeNigami/Brainhack_TIL_2019-write-up/README.md

 We formed a team together as we mainly knew each other from either secondary or primary school and all had some interest in AI.

-My main role was to deal with the technical parts of the project, such as programming and explaining how the model works.
-With Jes coming up with the idea and first iteration of our final model's architecture.

 ## 2. My Experience

 This section will mainly be going over my thoughts and experiences I had during certain time periods in the camp.
 A final summary of my thoughts and reflection on the camp can be found in the next section.